kstenerud/bo/README.md

   * Decimal (d): IEEE 754 binary decimal (TODO)
   * Binary (B): Data is interpreted or output using its binary representation rather than text.

+##### Notes on the boolean type

+As the boolean type operates on sub-byte values, its behavior may seem surprising at first.
+In little endian systems, not only does byte 0 occur first in a word, but so does bit 0.
+Bo honors this bit ordering when printing.
+For example:

+    $ bo ob2b1 ih2b 6
+    0000000000000110
+    $ bo ob2l1 ih2l 6
+    0110000000000000

+Note, however, that when inputting textual representations of boolean values, they are ALWAYS read as big endian (same as with all other types), and then stored according to the input endianness:

+    $ bo ob2b1 ib2b 1011
+    0000000000001011
+    $ bo ob2l1 ib2l 1011
+    1101000000000000
+    $ bo ob2b1 ib2l 1011
+    0000101100000000
+    $ bo ob2l1 ib2b 1011
+    0000000011010000

 #### Data Width

 Determines how wide of a data field to store the number in: